happysisodia/Sene_parsing_FCN/README.md

 <h4> Contributor </h4>

-I did this whole project along with <a url = "https://github.com/abhinavclemson" > Abhinav Singh </a>
+I did this whole project along with <a href = "https://github.com/abhinavclemson" > Abhinav Singh </a>